oktapath/oktapath.github.io/_posts/2020-10-02-dotnet-api.markdown

 As a CEO, I am not expected to normally write code, however last week I had to build a POC, (Proof of concept) API for a .NET Core 3.1 project, and I was not sure where to start or what way to go about it, and what the norms in the industry are right now (they change quickly).

-__Why is a good structure important?__ So starting off, what type of directory structuctre should I have?
+__Why is a good structure important?__ So starting off, what type of directory structure should I have?
 Where do I put the code and where do the project and solution files go?

 > Luckily a call to our inhouse guru [David Rodrigues](https://github.com/djfr) and I had some of the answers I needed.

-The below is some of the practical things we dicussed and reviewed, and more importantly why!
+The below is some of the practical things we discussed and reviewed, and more importantly why!
 I hope I do them justice, and explain why they are actually quite important.

 ***